History of the Festival

 The Festival sessions are held in various locations throughout the cities of Oshawa and Whitby. local churches, libraries and other public buildings which include schools, act as the stages and auditoriums for our performances.
 The Music Festival organization itself has not, and does not anticipate establishing a permanent rented facility or office for its use exclusively.
 Being a non-profit organization established by the Kiwanis Clubs of Oshawa and Whitby, we as an organization rely to a great extent on the facilities and the generosity of our club members to provide us with board rooms free of charge, limited photocopying etc.

-The Music Festival and its Board of Directors is organized and manned by at least 3 representatives from each of the sponsoring Kiwanis Clubs.
+The Music Festival and its Board of Directors is organized and manned by representatives from the sponsoring Oshawa Kiwanis Club and volunteers to the board.
 Chairmen are assigned to the different committees with responsibility of ensuring smooth operation of the Festival.

 The Festival is manned entirely by volunteers from the Kiwanis Clubs and the community at large.
 There have been over 300 volunteers working at the various halls and behind the scenes.
 There is one paid employee at the present time.

-Our sponsorship comes not only from the Kiwanis Clubs but also from the community by way of private and business donations to the Festival in the way of corporate sponsorships, patronage and scholarships.
+Our sponsorship comes not only from the Oshawa Kiwanis Club but also from the community by way of private and business donations to the Festival in the way of corporate sponsorships, patronage and scholarships.